-Many of the world's religions have hope in a future heroic figure who will rescue the righteous, judge the wicked, and restore peace to the world (Krishna in Hinduism, Maitreya in Buddhism and the Second Coming in Christianity).
-In Judaism, this figure is the messiah.
-Christians believe the messiah has come in the form of Jesus of Nazareth; Jews emphatically do not.
+Many of the world's religions have hope in a future heroic figure who will rescue the righteous, judge the wicked, and restore peace to the world, like Krishna in Hinduism, Maitreya in Buddhism, and the Second Coming in Christianity.
+While similarities may be noted, there are great differences between these coming figures.
+In Judaism, this figure is the messiah, who is the Anointed One of God as foretold of in the Hebrew Bible.

-The concept of the messiah seems to have developed in later Judaism.
+The concept of the messiah seems to have been revealed in later Judaism, although some scholars recognize early allusions (e.g. Gen. 3:15).
 The Torah contains no specific reference to him, though some Jewish scholars have pointed out that it does speak of the "End of Days," which is the time of the messiah.

 The Tanakh gives several specifications as to who the messiah will be.
 He will be a descendent of King David (2 Samuel 7:12-13; Jeremiah 23:5), observant of Jewish law (Isaiah 11:2-5), a righteous judge (Jeremiah 33:15), and a great military leader.

 Jews do not believe that the messiah will be divine.
 A is one of the fundamental differences between Judaism and Christianity is the Jewish conviction that God is so essentially different from and beyond humanity that he could never become a human.
 Moreover, Jews find no foundation in the scriptures for such a belief about the messiah.

 Passages viewed by Christians as indicating a divine messiah (such as the suffering servant of Isaiah 53) are viewed by Jews as speaking of the people of Israel.

 In general, only the following passages are accepted as referring to the messiah:

 - Ezekiel 38:16